aspose-total/Aspose.Total-Products/total/en/cpp/conversion/cgm-to-ps/_index.md

 {{< blocks/products/pf/feature-page-header h1="C++ API to Export CGM to PS" h2="Render CGM to PS within C++ applications without requiring any third party application" >}}

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert CGM to PS</h2>

+Converting CGM (Computer Graphics Metafile) to PS (PostScript) is a common requirement for many C++ developers.
+CGM is a vector graphics format that is used to store and exchange graphics data.
+It is widely used in the printing industry, and is supported by many applications.
+PS is a page description language used to describe the appearance of a printed page.
+It is used to create documents that can be printed on a variety of devices, including laser printers, inkjet printers, and plotters.

+<h2>How Aspose.Total Helps for CGM to PS Conversion</h2>

-[Aspose.Total for C++](https://products.aspose.com/total/cpp/) file format automation libraries allows C++ developer to convert CGM to PS in two simple steps.
-Firstly, you can use [Aspose.PDF for C++](https://products.aspose.com/pdf/cpp/) API to convert CGM file format to DOC.
-Secondly, by using advanced Word Document Processing API [Aspose.Words for C++](https://products.aspose.com/words/cpp/), you can export DOC to PS.
+Aspose.Total for C++ is a comprehensive suite of file format automation libraries that enables C++ developers to easily convert CGM to PS in two simple steps.
+Firstly, you can use Aspose.PDF for C++ API to convert CGM file format to DOC.
+This API provides a wide range of features for creating, editing, and manipulating PDF documents.
+Secondly, by using advanced Word Document Processing API Aspose.Words for C++, you can export DOC to PS.
+This API provides a comprehensive set of features for creating, editing, and manipulating Word documents.

+In addition, Aspose.Total for C++ also provides a wide range of other file format automation libraries, such as Aspose.Cells for C++, Aspose.Slides for C++, Aspose.Email for C++, and Aspose.BarCode for C++.
+These libraries enable developers to easily create, edit, and manipulate a variety of file formats, including Excel, PowerPoint, Outlook, and Barcode.

+Overall, Aspose.Total for C++ is an ideal solution for C++ developers who need to convert CGM to PS.
+It provides a comprehensive suite of file format automation libraries that enable developers to quickly and easily convert CGM to PS in two simple steps.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}